 in [#4292#note-10] FranckTheeten mentioned potential problems that could arise from having multiple layers in one shapefile:

 "I would recommend to keep them separated.
 I'm not sure how PostGIS and Geoserver handle overlays, from what I saw today it seems that GeoServer relies on the primary key index of the base layer to handle the z-order at display (the ones with the higher indexes are placed on top of those with lower ), this could prevent displaying a single layer aggregating the 4 zones."

-#6 Updated by Andreas Kohlbecker almost 3 years ago
+#6 Updated by Andreas Kohlbecker over 5 years ago

 - Target version changed from cdm_dataportal - Next Major Release to Release 4.0

 Yes the render order of the polygons for this layer will for now only be determined by the feature index.